-In 2003, when LEC was first created, it was envisioned that the utility would aim at providing heat at a rate that would not exceed the cost of electricity by more than 15%.
+Since its inception, it was envisioned that LEC would aim at providing heat at a rate that would not exceed the cost of electricity by more than 15%.
 Electric baseboard heating is one of the cheapest alternatives in terms of construction costs and is often preferred by developers.
-Last year a price freeze was proposed for BC Hydro by the provincial government.
-However, it was denied by the BC Utility Commission and a 3% increase was approved and implemented on April 1, 2018 raising the average cost of electricity to \$116 / MWh.
-Assuming BC Hydro increases their rates at a similar rate over the next five years, this would translate in a cost of electricity of approximately \$131 / MW.hr at the end of 2022.
-An additional 15% above this cost of electricity would create a rate ceiling of \$151 for LEC.
-LEC's forecasted cost of \$89 / MWh in 2022 remains significantly lower than the cost of electricity and LEC's initial target.
+Based on the proposed increases of BC Hydro's rates, the cost of electricity in 2021 will be approximately \$119 / MWh and an additional 15% above this cost of electricity would create a rate ceiling of \$137 / MWh for LEC.
+LEC's forecasted cost of \$90 / MWh in 2021 remains significantly lower than the cost of electricity and LEC's initial target.

-LEC's management and business practices have allowed it to be a low rate provider of district energy providing LEC with opportunities to fund the implementation of carbon neutral sources of energy, while maintaining costs of service below industry benchmarks and below its goal of less than the cost of electricity plus 15%.
-LEC endeavors to have rates that are fair to both LEC users as well as municipal residents considering the City has invested in LEC and is funding some of the capital costs.
-LEC has considered rate increases and growth of its customer base in its loan reimbursement schedule.
+LEC's management and business practices have allowed it to be a low rate provider of district energy and provided opportunities to fund the implementation of carbon neutral sources of energy, while maintaining costs of service below industry benchmarks and below its goal of less than the cost of electricity plus 15%.
+LEC endeavors to have rates that are fair to both LEC users as well as municipal residents considering the City has invested in LEC and is funding some of its capital costs.